-There are over one million South Sudanese refugees working to rebuild their lives in northern Uganda alongside millions of Ugandans who are also living in extreme poverty.
+There are over one million South Sudanese refugees working to rebuild their lives in Northern Uganda alongside millions of Ugandans who are also living in extreme poverty.
 The majority of these refugees reside in seven refugee settlements, and as Sam said, there are many people who need change.
-Seed Effect set out to bring the hope of Jesus and critical financial tools to those who needed it most and to saturate these communities as quickly as we could
+Seed Effect set out to bring the hope of Jesus and critical financial tools to those who needed it most and to saturate these communities as quickly as we could.

 Caption: God is Good Seed Effect Group meeting in Baratuku refugee settlement